 You must have achieved NCEA level 1 with a minimum of 12 credits in level 1 Science.

-It should be noted that as you will be an Electronic/Weapon Technician, the academic courses and unit standards that you will be required to successfully pass are largely physics/maths based.
-They consist of a number of Level 2 to Level 4 Unit Standards.
-If you have completed maths and some physics as part of your science credits (eg electro-technology, electricity, electronics etc) this will go a long way to help you with your Navy academic studies.
+Please note, the academic courses and unit standards that you will be required to pass as an Electronic/Weapon Technician are largely physics/maths based, and consist of Level 2 to Level 4 Unit Standards.
+If you have completed maths and some physics as part of your science credits (mechanics, electricity etc.), this will go a long way to help with your academic studies in the Navy.

 - You must be medically fit for service.